benmandrew/rose/README.md

 # Rose

 Visualiser for Solitaire game graphs.
+You can interact with it online [here](https://benmandrew.com/articles/visualise-solitaire-game-graph).

 ![Screenshot](doc/screenshot.png)